dfinity/awesome-internet-computer/README.md

 - [ic-repl](https://github.com/chenyan2002/ic-repl) - A REPL environment to communicate with canisters.
 Allows to write E2E integration tests.
 - [lightic](https://github.com/icopen/lightic) - Write & Run tests for any canister in JS/TS.
 Canisters will be run inside nodejs environment, no DFX.

+### Benchmarking
+- [canbench](https://github.com/dfinity/canbench/) - A benchmarking framework for canisters, allowing you to analyze your code's use of instructions and memory.

 ### CI/CD

 - [ICPipeline](https://www.icpipeline.com/) - CI/CD framework to simply IC release management.